-If you like your greens and like concrete than Créteil might just be a place of pilgrimage for you.
+If you like your greens and you like concrete than Créteil might just be a place of pilgrimage for you

-Ten sculptural towers, nicknamed by locals and béton fans alike as Les Choux de Créteil, which translates as Créteil’s cabbages, has given the Préfacture notoriety that stretches way beyond its border.
+Les Choux de Créteil, ten sculptural towers, just outside the centre of Paris, designed by Gerard Grandval, the curious nickname used by locals and béton fans alike.
+It translates as Créteil’s cabbages, and has given the Préfacture notoriety that stretches way beyond its border.
 But don’t stop there, the city has more to offer.

 Beyond the Sauerkraut factory

 Architect, Gerard Grandval was chosen to design the first wave of new social housing for a city that would ultimately swell from its original population of 11,000 people to an unrecognisable 91,000.
 Urban planners designated Créteil as the Préfacture of the newly formed Val-de-Marne Department in the Ile de France.
 Important, imposing brutalist buildings were added, to give gravitas to the city’s status such as the 1970 Université Paris-Est Créteil Val-de-Marne and architect, Daniel Badani’s 1975 Palace de Justice.

 Post-war, the French government was determined to settle large numbers of people in the area circling Paris.
 Créteil, 11km from the centre, was already an established area South West of Paris.
 Known for its market gardens that supplied the chefs of Paris, and home to a sauerkraut factory it was earmarked in 1966 for expansion.

 Grandval had a strong vision for the design, the balcony of each home would have, facing outwards, a concrete petal giving the impression of a plant-like living organism.
 Grandval was acutely sensitive to the resident’s needs and firmly believed that the balconies formed an important part of residents living space and that they needed privacy on their balconies;